-As an example, rather than writing that someone is struggling to set up their storefront, you could write something like this:
+As an example, rather than writing that someone is struggling to set up their website, you could write something like this:

-“You’ve been at it for hours (that you don’t have) sitting at your desk wrestling with WordPress to properly set up your online storefront.
+“You’ve been at it for hours (that you don’t have) sitting at your desk wrestling with WordPress to properly set up your site's product pages.
 After numerous trial-and-error attempts, you hit ‘submit’ and the infamous plugin error pops up yet again.
 Ugh, you have no idea who to call for help.”

 Can you feel the overwhelm in the pit of your stomach as you sit there staring at your screen?

 Focusing on the emotional aspect is also integral to Joanna’s second framework.